scottdware/panco/README.md

 This command allows you to perform the following actions on address and service objects: export, import, and modify groups.
 When you select the export option (`--action export`), there are two files that will be created.
-One will old all of the address objects, and the other will hold all of the service objects.
+One will hold all of the address objects, and the other will hold all of the service objects.

 When ran against a Panorama device without specifying the `--devicegroup` flag, all objects will be exported, including shared ones.

+The rename action allows you to rename address, service, and tag objects.

 Using the modify action, allows you to add or remove objects from groups, based on the data you have within your CSV file.